openaustralia/morph/app/views/documentation/tutorial.md

 <!-- TODO: Add gifs to illustrate steps where that would be helpful -->

+With just a few lines of code, you can write a scraper to collect data from messy webpages and save it in a structured format you can work with.

-This tutorial will take you through the process of writing a simple scraper to collect data from the web.
+This tutorial will take you through the process of writing a simple scraper.
 This tutorial uses the Ruby programming language, but you can apply the steps and techniques to any language available on morph.io.